pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 }
 ```

 There's a couple ways we can implement authentication in actix-web.
 We can implement it as middleware or as an extractor.
-Extractors are the actix-web equivalent to Rocket's request guards, and since we implemented authentication using a request guard in Rocket let's use an extractor for actix-web.
+Extractors are the actix-web equivalent to Rocket's request guards, and since we implemented authentication using a request guard in Rocket, let's use an extractor for actix-web.

 Since everything in actix-web is async, including the `actix_web::FromRequest` method signature, let's add the `futures` crate to our project for some handy utility future traits and functions: